-E-CAM is very aware of the parallelism potential of C++ and is co-hosting a PRACE Advanced Training Centre (PATC) workshop entitled "High-performance scientific computing in C++" to promote the use of C++ in E-CAM.
+E-CAM is very aware of the parallelism potential of C++ and hosted a dedicated event to promote the use of C++ within E-CAM in Barcelona in Q1 2017.

-3.2.2 Fortran 2015
+3.2.2 Fortran 2018

-Fortran 2015 is a minor revision of Fortran 2008 (which was when Fortran became a Partioned Global Address Space (PGAS) language with the introduction of coarrays).
-The revisions mostly target additional parallelisation features and increased interoperability with C.
+Fortran 2018 is a minor revision of Fortran 2008 (which was when Fortran became a Partioned Global Address Space (PGAS) language with the introduction of coarrays).
+The revisions mostly target additional parallelisation features and increased interoperability with C and is expected to be released in July 2018.

 Most Fortran-based software E-CAM sees in practice is implemented in Fortran 95 and there appears to be little awareness of the parallel features of the latest Fortran standards.
-E-CAM is considering organising a workshop that addresses this lack of awareness (similar to the "Software Engineering and Parallel Programming in Modern Fortran" held at the Cranfield University).
+E-CAM has considered organising a workshop that addresses this lack of awareness (similar to the "Software Engineering and Parallel Programming in Modern Fortran" held at the Cranfield University), though support for such an initiative has not been strong within the community.

-It should be noted that compiler support for the latest Fortran standards is limited.
+It should be noted that this may be due to the fact that compiler support for the latest Fortran standards is limited.
 This is most likely due to the fact that Fortran is not widely used outside of the scientific research (limiting its commercial scope).